anjo0803/schrankenwaerter/README.md

 }
 ```
 The "slot" field is optional: Within it, you may assign one of the EEPSaveData
 slots to the crossing.
-This will then be used to save the crossing's execution
+This will then be used to save the crossing's live
 data (e.g. number of trains approaching the crossing or the command to execute
-next), so that this isn't lost during reloads of the script or your whole
+next), so that this isn't lost during reloads of the script or your layout.
+You
-railway system.
-You are also free to choose the `ID` (e.g.
+are also free to choose the `ID` (e.g. `"crossing_example_st"` or just
-`"crossing_example_st"` or just numerically `1`) or leave it out entirely, in
+numerically `1`) or leave it out entirely, in which case Lua will automatically
-which case Lua will automatically index it numerically.
+index it numerically.

 #### Commands
 Crossings are controlled by the Schrankenwaerter script via "commands".
 A list